napari/napari/docs/source/events/rendering.rst

 If we could support multiple tiles sizes and multiple backing textures, we could potentially have "interior tiles" which were small, but then allow large root tiles.
-Graphics card handle pretty big textures.
-A layer that's (100000, 100000) obviously needs to be broken into tiles But a layer that's (4096, 4096) really does not need to be broken into tiles.
+Graphics cards can handle pretty big textures.
+A layer that's (100000, 100000) obviously needs to be broken into tiles, b¡ut a layer that's (4096, 4096) really does not need to be broken into tiles.
 That could be a single large tile.

 Long term it would be nice if we did not have to support two image classes:
 :class:`~napari.layers.image.image.Image` and